Aloha 28: Design

-The Aloha 28 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Aloha 28 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a vertical transom, a transom-hung rudder mounted on a skeg and a fixed swept fin keel.
 It displaces 6750 lb and carries 3000 lb of ballast.

 The boat has a draft of 4.33 ft with the standard keel fitted.

 Several masts and rigs were supplied during the course of production, including a tall masted version, with a mast about 1.6 ft taller than standard.

 With the tall mast fitted the design has a PHRF racing average handicap of 195 with a high of 202 and low of 192.
 It has a hull speed of 6.63 kn.

-Operational history
+Reception

 In a review Michael McGoldrick wrote, "The Aloha 28 was designed by Ted Brewer, a Canadian who has gained a considerable reputation for drawing some serious cruising boats.
 The Aloha 28 certainly qualifies on this count.
 Although Aloha wasn't designed for racing, a long waterline makes it a fast boat.
 It also had a long production run, stretching from the early 1970s to the mid 1980s ...
 In its final years of production, this boat was also marketed as the Aloha 8.5.
 The Aloha 8.5 had a different window configuration and a better forward hatch."